 1. Add the Tasty Roundup block

-Just like with internal links, add the Tasty Roundup block to your post.
+Same setup as before: add the Tasty Roundup block to your post.

 2. Paste the external link

-3. Add any missing details!
+3. Add any missing details

 - Is creating a roundup just duplicating content?
 Will readers think I'm being lazy?